FultonBrighterFutures/FultonBrighterFutures/README.md

 npm --version
 ```

-**If `node` or `npm` is not recognized** in Cursor’s terminal (or another IDE terminal) after installing Node.js, fully quit and reopen the app so it picks up the updated PATH.
-A new external PowerShell window may already work before the IDE does.
+**If `node` or `npm` is not recognized** in Cursor’s terminal (or another editor terminal) after installing Node.js, fully quit and reopen the app so it picks up the updated PATH.
+A new external PowerShell window may already work before the editor does.

 **If `node` works but `npm` fails** with an error like `npm.ps1 cannot be loaded because running scripts is disabled on this system`, PowerShell’s execution policy is blocking npm’s script.
-Fix it once in PowerShell:
+Fix it by typing the following in PowerShell:

 ```powershell
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned